The Happenings on Shaw Hill

 “Yes,” he said curtly.

 I took a right and went through the kitchen to the basement door.
 I quickly walked down the steps to the dank basement.
-It was the kind of root cellar I remember seeing in old farmhouses when I was a child.
+It was the kind of root cellar I remember seeing as a child in old farmhouses.
 Cool and dank with dirt floors and exposed rock walls.
 It was like an underground cave.
+But with no light.

 “Where are you?”
 I whispered.